Interactive guide to Stable Diffusion steps parameter

 Generally speaking, the more steps you use, the better quality you'll achieve.
 But you shouldn't set steps as high as possible.
 It's all about the results you are trying to achieve.

 First, let's briefly introduce the steps parameter in Stable Diffusion and diffusion models in general.
 Diffusion models are iterative processes – a repeated cycle that starts with a random noise generated from text input.
-With each step, some noise is removed, resulting in a higher-quality image over time.
+Some noise is removed with each step, resulting in a higher-quality image over time.
 The repetition stops when the desired number of steps completes.

 Around 25 sampling steps are usually enough to achieve high-quality images.
 Using more may produce a slightly different picture, but not necessarily better quality.
 In addition, the iterative nature of the process makes generation slow; the more steps you'll use, the more time it will take to generate an image.
 In most cases, it's not worth the additional wait time.